 Fishtown is the new cool area for eating, but food markets still own the crown when it comes to food.
 Locals and visitors love them.
-At the same time, you can spend hours wandering around the different kinds of food stands: From the historical food markets, Reading and the Italian, to the recently opened modern food hall, The Bourse, Philadelphia´s cuisine has to be explored here.
+At the same time, you can spend hours wandering around the different kinds of food stands: From the historical food markets, Reading Terminal Market and the Italian, to the recently opened modern food hall, The Bourse, Philadelphia´s cuisine has to be explored here.

 I went first to The Bourse, a former stock exchange house now turned into a food hall and located in the heart of the old city.
 Here I got the chance to experience the future in Philadelphian cuisine.
 More specifically, I found dishes from all other the world with a local Philly twist: Interesting ideas like the artisan grilled sandwiches at Mighty Melt or Korean/Mexican fusion at Takorean are good examples of new mouthwatering food combinations coming up and how Philadelphia´s contemporary cuisine is developing.

 Insider Tip: There are several food tours in Philadelphia visiting the Reading Terminal Market.
 This is a great chance to learn more about the culture and try new dishes.